kyle-williams-1/bsonic/README.md

 - **Dot notation**: Query nested data structures using dot notation
 - **Array search**: Search within array fields
 - **Logical operators**: Support for AND, OR, and NOT operations
+- **Date queries**: Full support for date range and comparison queries
+- **Type-aware parsing**: Automatically detects and parses booleans, numbers, and dates
 - **MongoDB compatible**: Generates BSON that works with the latest MongoDB Go driver

 ## Installation